 The scene in the movie where the father and son come across a camp in the woods with human skulls set up to serve as a warning to trespassers.
 They try to leave quickly but the bandits return while chasing a woman and her child through a nearby field.
-The movies cuts away before they are killed but the sounds of her streaming and being hacked apart remain.
+The movies cuts away before they are killed but the sounds of her screaming and being hacked apart remain.
 Also the entire scene set in the cannibals house and basement.

-Sci-Fi Ghetto: If you value your life, don't bring this book up in front of longtime science fiction fans.
+Sci Fi Ghetto: If you value your life, don't bring this book up in front of longtime science fiction fans.

 Awesome Music: Nick Cave & Warren Ellis provide another beautiful score.